-The City of Brea was once known as a place where tar oozed from the hills.
+The City of Brea was once a place where tar oozed from the hills.
 Today, Brea is an important retail hub for North Orange County’s residents with the recently renovated Brea Mall, the redeveloped downtown area, the Brea Marketplace, Union Plaza, and trendy dining and entertainment additions like CopperBlues Rock Pub and Kitchen, Pinot’s Palette, Bruxie Chicken & Waffles, ChaCha’s Latin Kitchen, and Red Lantern Escape Rooms.
 Brea is located in the north-east corner of Orange County and is bordered by La Habra, Fullerton, Placentia, and Yorba Linda.
 The Brea profile includes city history and information for residential services, shopping, dining, and points of interest throughout the city.

 |City of Brea, California|

 The City of Brea is located in the northeast section of Orange County, approximately 30 miles from Los Angeles.
 Brea combines a vibrant city with charming residential neighborhoods to create a model community.
 Brea has a strong economy with commercial and industrial opportunities including professional corporations, manufacturing, retail, distribution, and service industries.
 The daytime population increases to over 100,000 thanks to the many employment opportunities in the city.
 Some of the major employers in Brea include Bank of America, Mercury Insurance, Beckman Coulter, Nature’s Best, Brea Olinda Unified School District, Albertson’s, and American Motor Company.
 Downtown Brea has undergone a revitalization and is now a popular walkable area for shopping, dining, and entertainment.